phalcrow/fem_final_project/README.md

 # fem_final_project
 Repository with all shared codes for the final project of Finite Element Methods.
+The notation used in the code follows what's described in the project.pdf and in the notations.m.

-What was done so far:
+# What was done so far:

 - [x] Part 1
   - [x] Part 1.1